gideonfernandez/supply-chain-ops-dbt/README.md

 ## Overview

-This dbt project provides a comprehensive analytics framework for supply chain operations, integrating data from multiple manufacturing and distribution systems to deliver actionable insights on inventory levels, production capacity, and material constraints.
+This dbt project provides a comprehensive analytics framework for data-driven supply chain operations by integrating data into a single source of truth from multiple manufacturing and distribution systems to deliver actionable insights on inventory levels, production capacity, and material constraints.

 ---